mistakia/nano-community/docs/getting-started-users/storing/basics.md

 ### What is a seed?

-A seed is a randomly generated secret that can then be used to predicatably generate up to 4,294,967,295 secret keys.
+A seed is a randomly generated secret that can then be used to predictably generate up to 4,294,967,295 secret keys.
 Secret keys are derived deterministically from the seed, which means that as long as you put the same seed and index into the derivation function, you will get the same resulting secret key every time.

-This enables you to back up a one seed instead of many secret keys.
+This enables you to back up one seed instead of many secret keys.

 #### nano seed